A definition of Enterprise Change Management (ECM).

 In this first blog, we are going to take a look at our ECM definition.

-It appears to us that a majority of organizations believe that they need to change more quickly and more comprehensively than ever before.
-For larger organizations this is partly being driven by the constant threat of disruption from new, smaller and more agile competitors.
+It appears to us that a majority of organisations believe that they need to change more quickly and more comprehensively than ever before.
+For larger organisations this is partly being driven by the constant threat of disruption from new, smaller and more agile competitors.
 This is a trend that was driven initially by innovators in consumer-focused industries – where companies like Uber, Mondo and Stripe have successfully challenged and reinvented existing business models, driven largely by advances in technology and the huge opportunities of scale afforded by the Internet.
-Which has leveled the competitive playing field.
+Which has levelled the competitive playing field.

 Because of this, words and phrases like “disruption”, “innovation” and “continuous change” are becoming an integral part of the lexicon of modern management.
-The challenge for organizations – and particularly larger organizations who are incumbents in these markets – is to become as nimble and agile as the competition.
+The challenge for organisations – and particularly larger organisations who are incumbents in these markets – is to become as nimble and agile as the competition.

 And we believe passionately that ECM in Change Management is a key building block in any strategy designed to meet the challenge.